j1sk1ss/NIFAT32/README.md

 ```

 This issue arises from a bit-flip within the `directory_entry_t` file name field: </br>
-One such flip occurred in the file name `"TEST    TXT "`, resulting in it becoming `"TEST   0TXT "`.
+One such flip occurred in the file name `"TEST    TXT "`, resulting in it becoming `"TEST   0TXT "` due changing symbol ' ' (dec=32, bin=100000) to symbol '0' (dec=48, bin=110000).
 This change triggered a checksum verification failure. </br>
-However, this scenario **should not be considered a major improvement**.
+However, this scenario **should not be considered as a major improvement**.
 In the original FAT32, a similar bit-flip would simply corrupt the file name and result in the classic `"File not found"` error.
 The difference is that in this modified version, the error is **accompanied by a clear diagnostic** — a checksum verification failure — which aids in identifying the source of corruption. </br>
 For a visual reference, below are the results of testing the **unmodified FAT32** system with **only checksum implementation enabled**: </br>
 (X-axis: number of bit-flips in data, Y-axis: count of handled errors)